dsosd/knights_of_academia_2020_hackathon/README.md

             }
         ```

-        If connection is successfull the Server responds with a `CONNECTED` Payload
+        If the connection is successful the Server responds with a `CONNECTED` Payload

-    2. `KEYSTATUS`
+    2. `KEY_STATUS`

-        This is sent periodically once the board has succesfully connected.
+        This is sent periodically once the board has successfully connected.
 Here `active` represents the keys currently pressed and `knob` represents the value of knob which is between 0 and 100.

         ```jsonc
             {
-                "event": "KEYSTATUS",
+                "event": "KEY_STATUS",
                 "data": {
                     "active": [0, 1, 3, 5, 10],
                     "knob": 100